Used and loved by millions

 How can I use "back to square one" in a sentence?

-You can use "back to square one" to describe a situation where progress has been lost and a fresh start is needed.
-For instance, "After the deal fell through, we were "back to square one" in our negotiations".
+You can use "back to square one" to describe situations where efforts have been nullified, such as, "After the deal fell through, we were "back to square one" in our search for a new partner".

-Are there alternative ways to say "back to square one"?
+What are some alternatives to "back to square one"?

-Is it appropriate to use "back to square one" in formal writing?
+Is "back to square one" appropriate for formal writing?

-While "back to square one" is widely understood, it might be more suitable for informal or neutral contexts.
-In formal writing, consider using more precise alternatives like "revert to the initial stage" or "restart the process from the beginning" for greater clarity and professionalism.
+While "back to square one" is widely understood, it may be more suitable for informal or neutral contexts.
+In formal writing, consider alternatives like "reverting to the initial phase" or "recommencing from the outset" for a more professional tone.

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision